inspircd/docs/docs/2/modules/customprefix.md

 ```xml
 <module name="m_customprefix.so">
 ```

 #### `<customprefix>`

-The `<customprefix>` tag defines an custom channel prefix mode.
+The `<customprefix>` tag defines a custom channel prefix mode.
 This tag can be defined as many times as required.

 Name      | Type    | Default Value | Description
 --------- | ------- | ------------- | -----------